abj908/Human-Trafficking-Prediction/README.md

-# Human-Trafficking-Prediction-
+# Human-Trafficking-Prediction

-A systematic process to predict human trafficking using socioeconomic data and twitter hashtags
+The goal of this project is to deliver a systematic process to predict human trafficking using socioeconomic data and twitter hashtags.
+We also analyze keywords and indicators corresponding to human trafficking to find trends.